microsoft/hands-on-lab-azure-functions/docs/workshop.md

 By now you should have a solution that :

-- Send new audio files added to a blob storage using a first Azure Function, inside an `audios` container.
+Send new audio files added to a blob storage using a first Azure Function, inside an `audios` container.

 The first Azure Function API created in the Lab offers a first security layer to the solution as it requires a key to be called, as well as makes sure all the files are stores with a uniquely generated name (GUID).
+We will go further in the next labs.

 [az-portal]: https://portal.azure.com
 [azure-function]: https://learn.microsoft.com/en-us/cli/azure/functionapp?view=azure-cli-latest